Green roofs are now common enough to have pervaded the public lexicon.

 Truly, succulents are awesome.

 But don't let that limit your view.
-A green roof is so much more than a thin membrane of plants.
+Green roof systems so much more than a thin membrane of plants.
 In fact, the visible green is just the icing on the cake; there’s so much more happening beneath the surface.

 As Green Roofs for Healthy Cities explains, “A green roof system is an extension of the existing roof which involves, at a minimum, high quality water-proofing, root repellent system, drainage system, filter cloth, a lightweight growing medium, and plants.”